Analyzing Coinbase Global's Unusual Options Activity | Benzinga

 Analyzing Coinbase Global's Unusual Options Activity

-Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $229.63.
+On Monday, shares of Coinbase Global (NASDAQ:COIN) saw unusual options activity.
+After the option alert, the stock price moved up to $280.79.

 - Option Type: SWEEP